A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Introduction

 Rather than evaluating integrals analytically, we evaluated them using pySecDec, a program that numerically calculates dimensionally regularized integrals~\cite{Borowka:2017idc}. pySecDec makes use of FORM~\cite{Vermaseren:2000nd,Kuipers:2013pba,Ruijl:2017dtg}, GSL~\cite{galassi}, and the CUBA library~\cite{Hahn:2004fe,Hahn:2014fua}.
 It has been demonstrated that pySecDec can be successfully incorporated into the QCD sum-rules methodology at LO using a $0^{-+}$ charmonium hybrid current as an example~\cite{Esau:2018gdp}.
 In this paper, we demonstrate that pySecDec numerical loop-integration methods combined with diagrammatic renormalization techniques can be successfully implemented at NLO, establishing new calculational methods for higher-loop corrections in QCD sum-rules.

 For the \tq\ diagonal correlator~(\ref{correlator})--(\ref{Pi_zero}) below, we found that NLO contributions are large relative to LO perturbation theory.
 This is similar to what was found for $0^{++}$, light-quark tetraquarks~\cite{Groote:2014pva,Cid-Mora:2022kgu}.
 To assess the importance of the NLO corrections to physical predictions, we computed NLO perturbative contributions to Laplace, Gaussian, and finite-energy sum rules.
-Using Gaussian sum rules (GSRs), we motivated a lower bound on the $\tq$ tetraquark ground state mass, $M$, and using Laplace sum rules (LSRs), we determined an upper bound on $M$.
-Omitting NLO perturbation theory, we found that $2.4~\text{GeV}\lesssim M \leq 4.6~\text{GeV}$.
+Using Gaussian sum rules (GSRs), we motivated a lower bound on the $\tq$ tetraquark ground state mass, $M$, and using LSRs, we determined an upper bound on $M$.
+Omitting NLO perturbation theory, we found that $2.4~\text{GeV}\lesssim M \leq 4.6~\text{GeV}$ contrary to the predictions of~\cite{Fu:2018ngx}.
+The discrepancy is due to our analysis being restricted to positive, physical sum rules.
 Including both LO and NLO perturbation theory, we found that $2.2~\text{GeV}\lesssim M \leq 4.2~\text{GeV}$.
-This mass range is comparable to the QCD sum-rule mass prediction for $0^{+-}$, light-quark hybrids~\cite{Ho:2018cat}, suggesting the possibility of hybrid-tetraquark mixing.
+With NLO perturbation theory, the resulting mass scale was lowered somewhat, but we still found no evidence for a \tq\ state lighter than 1.9~GeV, even when taking into account uncertainties in QCD parameters.
+Furthermore, it is worth noting that this mass range is comparable to the QCD sum-rule mass prediction for $0^{+-}$, light-quark hybrids~\cite{Ho:2018cat}, suggesting the possibility of hybrid-tetraquark mixing.